COURSE REVIEW

 This is just part of the natural wonder at Coyote Moon, arguably the best golf course you've never heard of.
 Oh, it got some nice word of mouth after its summer-2000 opening.
 But it's still a largely underrated track in an equally overshadowed region where the elevation's higher and the temperatures cooler than many West Coast golf meccas in the summer.

-"We'd heard a little about it because we're from Napa area," visiting golfer Mike Cameron said.
+"We'd heard a little about it because we're from the Napa area," visiting golfer Mike Cameron said.
 "But one of our buddies who flew in from Denver for the trip was like, 'What's a Coyote Moon?'"

 Just a course where the pine trees are towering, the up-and-downs plentiful and the houses nil.
 That's right, Coyote Moon is a golf course built in the 21st century without an on-site real-estate component.
 A round takes you weaving through the woods, with no chance of stumbling across someone's garden gnome.